- Absolutely NO food or drinks allowed.

 - Be ready to leave at the scheduled closing time, posted on the door.
 Start saving your work at least 15 minutes before it’s time to go.
 Closing times are not negotiable.

-- Tampering with locks, alarm systems and leaving stops in doors is dangerous and strictly prohibited.
+- Tampering with locks, alarm systems and leaving stops in doors is strictly prohibited.

 - Students must attend in-class authorizations before using the equipment.
 Students absent from these demonstrations must make arrangements with faculty and the technician before they can be granted access to the equipment.